viv1729/useful-scripts/README.md

 	 - Compulsory files: [.py, .ipynb, .c, .cpp, .sh]
 	 - Files that you want but upto a size limit: [.txt, .csv]

- - Filters based on folders:
+ - Filter based on folders:
 	 - Compulsory folders
 	 - Folders to skip - can also skip their sub-folders
 	 - Skip hidden folders like [.git, .data]
 	 - Skip a folder if it has large number of files (can be changed)

  - Incremental backup
-	Files are copied only if they are new or modified after a slot of 1 hr (can be changed)
+	- Files are copied only if they are new or modified after a slot of 1 hr (can be changed)

  - Generate html tree structure of folders backed up (helps in navigating later)
 	 - Only dirs for large folders
 	 - Full tree structure for other folders

- - Give stats for size and file count while generating backup to see if everything is as you want.
+ - Get stats for size and file count while generating backup to see if everything is as you want.

  - Make a dry run before running final backup.